arthexis/Tome/Mysteries/Principia/1 Velos: Mystery of Shrouds .md

 # Velos: The Mystery of Shrouds

 The Mystery of Shrouds teaches us that everything perceived is veiled by myriad illusions.
 Indeed, our Mind's Eye has evolved not to operate on the Recondite Truth of objective reality, but upon the ilusions themselves.
 Some of these can dispelled by the tools of science and rationality, but others cannot be dispelled without proper knowledge of the Arcane Mysteries.

 Any Initiate to this Mystery can use their intuition to discern aspects of the truth hidden under these Shrouds or _Velos_.
 With the proper rite, the Shrouds can be removed... or new Veils laid down to obscure the perception of the uninitiated.

 ### Mysteries cannot be Unseen

-This applies to all Mysteries, but specially to the Shrouds: once something has been revealed, the Initiate cannot help but see the truth from then on.
-A Magus will never fall for the exact same illusion twice.
+This applies to all Mysteries, but specially to the Shrouds: once something has been revealed, the Initiate cannot help but see the truth from then on, a magus never falls for the same illusion twice.
 Once an invisible thing is known, the Magus is unable to stop seeing it' realm form, even if they want to.

 ## Move: Sense the Veil (Passive)

 When __something supernatural ocurrs in your surroundings__ even if you are unable to perceive it normally, you feel it in your Soul.
 The MC might ask you a question, and then tells you what you sense and how you sense it.

 ## Move: Part the Veil (Active)

-When __something is hidden, unclear or deceitful__, and you perform a _revelation rite_, __roll +Veils__. __On a 7+__, the MC answers one question of your choice with a true and useful answer. __On a 10+__, the MC answers two questions.
+When __something is hidden, unclear or deceitful__, and you perform a _revelation rite_, __roll +Veils__.
+__On a 7+__, the MC answers one question of your choice with a true and useful answer.
+__On a 10+__, the MC answers a second question after the first one.

 - Where is something hidden?
 - What is here that cannot be perceived?